georgiarichards/georgiarichards.github.io/README.md

 We are working on a number of research projects with this data including an analysis of deaths from opioids, suicides and cardiovascular events.

-We wrote about the web scrape to collect the data in *Nature* available here: ["How we learnt to stop worrying and love web scraping"](https://www.nature.com/articles/d41586-020-02558-0)
+We wrote about the data collection method, web scraping, in *Nature* available here: ["How we learnt to stop worrying and love web scraping"](https://www.nature.com/articles/d41586-020-02558-0)

-We write a monthly case report in [BMJ Evidence Based Medicine](https://ebm.bmj.com/) to highlight key lessons to prevent serious non-fatal and fatal harms.
+We wrote an editorial in BMJ Evidence Based Medicine to launch the series, [Coroners' Concerns to Prevent Harms](https://ebm.bmj.com/content/early/2021/01/10/bmjebm-2020-111567), which will share a case report each month from the database to highlight key lessons to prevent serious non-fatal and fatal harms.

+Our first case report was published on December 01, 2020: [Alcohol-based hand sanitisers: a warning to mitigate future poisonings and deaths](https://ebm.bmj.com/content/early/2020/12/02/bmjebm-2020-111568)

 ## Contributors
 * [Georgia Richards](https://www.phc.ox.ac.uk/team/georgia-richards)